truedread/netflix-1080p/README.md

 # netflix-1080p
-Chrome extension to play Netflix in 1080p
+Chrome extension to play Netflix in 1080p and 5.1

 # How it works